Sign in / Join

 John Henry Tomato

 I found this giant tomato at my local farmers market back in 2016 in Butler, Pennsylvania.
 I purchased it from a gentleman in his 50s.
 He said that his father grew this for decades prior, and he has continued growing since his father no longer gardened.
 He said it has to be over 90 years old, his dad grew it every year as he was growing up as a kid.
 So I brought the tomato home, tasted it, an excellent old-timey, well-balanced, giant slicing sandwich tomato.
 So I saved the seeds and started to research it to see if I could find any information on this giant tomato.
 I could not find any.
 I then proceeded to get a hold of Don Kellums who discovered Kumato tomato and Seed Savers.
 They, too, could not find or have any information on this heirloom tomato.
 We will include the email we got from seeds saver at the end of the description.
-We grow this every year, but this year we grew the biggest John Henry tomato, 2 pounds (ca. 907 gram) 10.2 oz (ca. 386 gram).
+We grow this every year, but this year we grew the biggest John Henry tomato, 2 pounds 10.2 oz.
 The rest are over a pound and a half.
-A Regular Leaf, Late Producing, Indeterminate Heirloom Tomato.
-This giant tomato is a must grow.
+A late season tomato plant with regular leaf foliage.
+An indeterminate variety that produces these giant tomato.
+A must grow tomato for your garden.
 You will not be disappointed in the taste.
 But be sure to stake your plants because of the weight of these tomatoes.

 This is the email I got from seedsavers